laoguowangCP/godot-statechart-sharp/docs/manual.md

 > [!TIP]
 >
-> Setting a transition invalid may help you avoid dangerous configuration of automatic transitions, but some situation can be unpredictable.
-For example, an automatic transition sets its anscetor's history as target, this may also cause a loop transition.
-A recommanded rule is to use the state as automatic transition's target, as long as it has no automatic transition itself or in its descendants.
+> Setting a transition invalid is intended to suppress dangerous configuration of automatic transitions.
+But situations can be unpredictable (automatic transition sets its anscetor's history as target, pairs of cyclic automatic transition, etc.) .
+A safer way to utilize automatic transition is to only use certain state as target, as long as it has no automatic transition itself or in its descendants.

 ### Properties of Transition